lmickes/pyWitness/manual/source/introduction.rst

 Eyewitness identification research
 ----------------------------------

 Eyewitnesses to crimes may try to identify the perpetrator from an identification procedure.
 One commonly used procedure is a lineup (identity parade in the UK).
 A lineup comprises the police suspect and fillers, as shown in the illustration below.
 A lineup with an innocent suspect is a target-absent lineup, and a lineup with a guilty suspect is a target-present lineup.
-The eyewitness can make a filler ID from either lineup, identify the innocent suspect (from a target-absent lineup) or guilty suspect (from a target-present lineup).
+The eyewitness can make a filler ID from either lineup, identify the innocent suspect or guilty suspect.

 .. figure:: images/pyWitness_Lineup.png

 Receiver operating characteristic (ROC) analysis measures discriminability (the ability to distinguish innocent from guilty suspects), and confidence accuracy characteristic (CAC) and response-time accuracy characteristic (RAC) analysis measure positive predictive value (the likelihood the identified suspect is guilty). pyWitness allows researchers to run these analyses.

-Theories about eyewitness identification have thus far been signal detection-based. pyWitness allows researchers to compare signal detection-based model fits.
+Theories about eyewitness identification have so far been signal detection-based. pyWitness currently allows researchers to compare thses types of model fits.

 Receiver operator characteristic (ROC)
 --------------------------------------